bershin/Bible/Languages/12.ObjectMethodThis/Readme.md

 ## Deck challange
 - Object pass as reference in nodejs
 - As function
-    - Writing as function, you may need to pass the created deck each time.
+    - 🚫 Writing as function, you may need to pass the created deck each time.
 Which is  not look nice.
-    - You may also need to return values.
+    - 🚫 You may also need to return values.
     - You may also need to have hold of values.
-    - ** Keeping deck as global value, will not allow us to create more than one deck.
+    - 🚫 Keeping deck as global value, will not allow us to create more than one deck.
 - As Object
-    - All relevent info are kept in one blace.
+    - All relevent info are kept in one place.
     - Grouping values with functionality.(things qith actions)
     - Not need to keep hold of any variables.(Every thing is stored inside object and methods act on object)
     - Its possible by "this" keyword.
-    - ** Cannot create more than one deck
+    - 🚫 Cannot create more than one deck